jmayorga94/azure-function-premium-template/README.md

 # azure-function-premium-template

-This template deploys an Azure Function Premium plan
+This template deploys an Azure Function Premium plan and integrates with vnet located in separated resource group

 ## Overview and deployed resources